Study.com Cost: What Parents Should Know in 2026

 Is Study.com Worth the Money?

-Based on user reviews, Study.com is generally considered worth the money.
+Yes, most users consider Study.com worth the money based on reviews.
 Many students seem satisfied with the ability to complete and transfer multiple courses for credit.
-For example, one user said they “took 7 courses in one month and they all transferred“.
+For example, one user said they “took 7 courses in one month and they all transferred”.
 However, some Study.com reviews also state that the platform’s worth may be lower for younger students and those learners who struggle studying alone and require live human instruction rather than pre-made video lessons.